Piyush5784/backend-todo/README.md

 ``
 docker run -e POSTGRES_PASSWORD=<your_pass> -d -p 5432:5432 postgres ``
-### Make sure you change the environment string with your Docker string
+### Make sure you change the connection string with your postgres string

 # Apply migrations to set up the database schema
 ``